-Our academics - you are taught by researchers and academics who study these subjects are experts in their field
+Our academics - you are taught by researchers and academics who study these subjects and are experts in their field

 The Cambridge teaching system - supervision - weekly supervisions in College are the focal point of the academic week, providing personal supervision and the opportunity to debate with and learn from academics.
-You write essays or prepare work for these sessions and get guidance support and feedback.
+You write essays or prepare work for these sessions and get guidance, support and feedback.

 The structure of the course is modular.
 Tuition in the programme is based around classroom lectures, case studies and field trips to ensure students can apply the theoretical concepts taught.
 There are normally two one-hour lectures per week, per module.
 These lectures may be supplemented and/or replaced by seminars and/or workshops.